 Many people find that when their sleep has been disrupted, they are more likely to make more mistakes at work, feel clumsy, and experience difficulty focusing.
 Our stomachs have a hard time without sleep, too.
 Because our internal bodily processes take longer when we’re not well-rested, we might feel bloated and uncomfortable when we haven’t had decent shut-eye.
 We’re also more likely to be irritable and/or short-tempered without enough sleep.
 This can impact our ability to interact with the people around us.

 Interrupted and inconsistent sleep over a long period of time causes considerable dangers to our physical health, as well.
-These dangers include hypertension, high cholesterol, an inability to maintain consistent body weight, type 2 diabetes, and decreased fertility.
-These sound like conditions we’d want to avoid!
+These dangers include hypertension, high cholesterol, an inability to maintain consistent body weight, increased risk for type 2 diabetes, and decreased fertility.
+These are conditions we’d want to avoid!

 If you’re reading this and thinking the worst, don’t worry!
 The effects of interrupted and inconsistent rest can be improved over time with improved sleep.
 Here’s some information on how to do so below.

-How to Improve Sleep and Get Consistent Sleep
+How to Get Consistent Sleep and Improve Sleep

 Limiting yourself to calm activities prior to trying to fall asleep

-- write in your diary or have a gratitude journal
+- Write in your diary or start a gratitude journal

 - Meditation is also a great way to connect the body and mind in a state of peace.
 Check out some of these resources for bedtime meditation techniques: